-Out October 3.
+Out now.
 More about it here.
 An excerpt in The New Yorker.
 Another excerpt in LitHub.
-Buy now: Amazon Barnes and Noble Books-A-Million IndieBound One of Amazon’s “Most Buzzworthy Books of the Season” One of Elle magazine’s “27 of the Best Books to Read this Fall” Featured as recommended reading this fall by Vogue […]
+Another excerpt in Lenny Letter.
+Buy now: Amazon Barnes and Noble Books-A-Million IndieBound A New York Times Book Review Editors’ Choice Featured as recommended reading this fall by Amazon, Elle, Vogue, W, The Cut, and LitHub Some […]

 I wrote about iRoko, Nigeria’s homegrown answer to Netflix, for Bloomberg Businessweek.